-Objective: To be competent to diagnose and manage patients with congenital coagulation and thrombotic disorders .
+Objective: To be competent to diagnose and manage patients with congenital coagulation disorders and thrombophilia.
 To safely manage patients requiring anticoagulation and manage patients with acquired bleeding disorders.
 To be competent in the diagnosis and management of patients with congenital and acquired platelet disorders